 Let's make two things loud and clear upfront:

-- Hybrid IT is defined as “Utilizing a combination of on-premise IT services and cloud or colocation” (from The Flexential Hybrid IT Study: A Solid Business Case for Mixed Infrastructure):
+- Hybrid IT is defined as “Utilizing a combination of on-premise IT services and cloud or colocation” (from The Flexential Hybrid IT Study: A Solid Business Case for Mixed Infrastructure)

-Sure, some businesses may choose a hybrid environment as a way to move toward the cloud gradually; it’s not unheard of, but it’s also not as common as people may think.
+Sure, some businesses may choose a hybrid environment as a way to move toward the cloud gradually.
+That's not unheard of, but it's also not as common as people may think.
 Hybrid is not about transition.
 It's about maintaining an IT state that makes business sense.

 Only 16% of businesses have a hybrid environment because of a transition, according to the Flexential 2017 Hybrid IT study.

-The reality is, hybrid IT is a story of choice.
+The reality is that hybrid IT is a story of choice.
 Organizations choose hybrid IT deliberately, for a variety of unique reasons, but ultimately, they do it because it makes business sense.
 Not only that, but it offers flexibility.
 In fact, throughout the Flexential Hybrid IT study, the phrase “the best of both worlds” was used more often than any other descriptor for reasons to choose a hybrid environment.
-So, what are those reasons?
+So what are those reasons?

 Top 10 reasons for having hybrid IT